 - X-Men: Apocalypse: During the trip to Cairo, the mood among the X-Men is quite solemn and no one is speaking, so when Quicksilver blows a bubble with his bubblegum which then pops, it provides a brief moment of levity for the audience.
 It's also a visual shorthand that he's immature.

 - Played With in the episode "Dennis Has a Fling" from Dennis the Menace - Dennis loses his bubble gum in Mr. Wilson's bagpipes.
-Mr. Wilson then plays the bagpipes, blowing a huge bubble out of one of pipes - the bubble bursts all over one side of his face.
+Mr. Wilson then plays the bagpipes, blowing a huge bubble out of one of the pipes - the bubble bursts all over one side of his face.

 - In the first Mighty Morphin' Power Rangers series, Kimberly, fresh off a gymnastics routine, absentmindedly blows a piece.
 So large it gets that it suddenly gets everyone's attention.
 Zack cruises in on the scene, directly in front of her.
 Both of them end up with the sticky stuff on their noses.

 - In an episode of Ned's Declassified School Survival Guide, Moze realizes she has no female friends to do girly stuff like pedicures with and sets out to remedy that situation.
 She decides to choose a girl at random from a list of names to make friends with, and ends up picking a girl named "Sylvia Gumpopper."
 It doesn't take long to figure out why the girl in question has that name.

 - Angel.
 Wesley gets annoyed when ditzy vampire Harmony keeps popping her gum while he's trying to sort out the Crisis of the Week, and calls loudly for someone to stake her.
 When she then wraps her gum in a page torn from a 1200-year-old Tome of Eldritch Lore, he has to be restrained from doing it himself.